Flo56958/MineTinker/README.md

 necessary time and motivation implement new features and fix bugs.
 The release schedule is not fixed and depends on the features and bugfixes planned for the next release which can vary greatly with further development.
 If you cannot wait on a feature you want to add to MineTinker you are more than welcome to add the feature yourself and send us a pull request.
-I you need support on a code topic, we are glad to assist!
-(But please do not anoy us with questions on release schedules and how long until a feature is implemented.)
+If you need support on a code topic, we are glad to assist!
+(But please do not annoy us with questions on release schedules and how long until a feature is implemented.)
+***

 ## How to contribute to this repository:
-MineTinker is in active development and we are constantly fixing bugs and adding new features.
+MineTinker is in development and we are constantly fixing bugs and adding new features.
 **Everyone is welcome to contribute to this plugin.**

 There are several options for contributing: